Tomerlivechen/React_Project_for_course/README.md

 Admin users have all the privileges mentioned above.
 Additionally, they can:

 - Edit or delete any business card.
-- Edit other users' names and passwords (subject to API limitations).
+- Edit other users' names and passwords (Current API limitations).
 - Delete any user.

 ### Interaction with Business Cards